In my last grow, I used a soil hybrid, and heavily LST’d the plant. This time I was fortunate enough to be given a plant already in a DWC bucket.

 Here’s the GH Flora Series Expert Recirculating Nutrient Schedule I followed.

 Full Question: What color are your nutes?
 I noticed your roots looked a little brown.
 I started using Aquashield for my DWC and it got rid of all brown roots and is leaving me with awesome healthy root systems.

 I sometimes use Jungle Juice AN and that can turn my root colors brown, but not to the extent of yours.

-As soon as I started to use Aquashield and added more air stones my roots are white as can be!
+As soon as I started to use Aquashield (renamed to Hydroguard) and added more air stones my roots are white as can be!

 Answer by scootter82: I use the just about the full line of General Hydroponics Flora series.
 The brown colors appear after using their Floralicious additive.

 I’ll definitely be upgrading my airstone.
 It said it was rated for 5 gallons, but I’ve realized it’s just way too small for the bucket I use.

 Note from Sirius: It’s hard to say without a closer picture, but it appears scootter82 experienced a bit of root rot (judging by some of the spotting towards the top of the root formation).
 In Colorado, root rot is much less of an issue to deal with, but I would definitely suggest that anyone growing in DWC use beneficial bacteria.
 Aquashield (now Hydroguard) is by far my favorite, and the price is great, too!

 Do you have advice for a soil grower who wants to try DWC?